Mama Melrose's Ristorante Italiano

-Mama Melrose's Ristorante Italiano is an Italian restaurant in the Grand Avenue area at Disney's Hollywood Studios.
+Mama Melrose's Ristorante Italiano was an Italian-American restaurant in the Grand Avenue area at Disney's Hollywood Studios.
 Located near Muppet*Vision 3D and Star Tours, the restaurant specializes in Italian cuisine, serving such dishes as ossobuco, wood-fired flatbread pizza, and grilled salmon and sausage grinders.
 A Fantasmic! dinner package is available that grants restaurant guests quicker access to this show.
 This package is also offered at two other restaurants in the park: the Hollywood Brown Derby and Hollywood & Vine.
 Ron Douglas included the recipe for Mama Melrose's cappuccino crème brûlée in his cookbook America's Most Wanted Recipes: Just Desserts.
+Mama Melrose's Ristorante Italiano permanently closed on May 10, 2025.

 Mama Melrose's is decorated with film memorabilia and Italian bric-à-brac.
 The restaurant's background music consists of songs sung by such Italian-American singers as Tony Bennett and Frank Sinatra.

+Mama Melrose's closed on May 10, 2025 to make way for an area themed to Pixar's Monsters, Inc. franchise.